ihmeuw/vivarium_research/docs/source/model_design/concept_model/choosing_appropriate_time_step/index.rst

 General Considerations
 ----------------------

 Generally, a timestep should be as large as possible while meeting model verification criteria and producing all desired outputs.
-Larger timesteps are more desireable because they decrease computational time and resources required to run the model.
+Larger timesteps are more desirable because they decrease computational time and resources required to run the model.

 Some modeling features that may impact timestep duration decisions include: